Efficient Orthogonal Fine-Tuning with Principal Subspace Adaptation: Related Work

 \section{Related Work}

-\paragraph{Parameter-Efficient Fine-Tuning (PEFT).} PEFT adapts pre-trained models to diverse downstream tasks by fine-tuning only a small subset of parameters.
-Existing PEFT methods fall into three categories: \textbf{1) Selection-based} methods select specific components of the pre-trained model without altering its architecture~\cite{zaken2022bitfit, song2024sparse, xu2024random}. \textbf{2) Addition-based} methods insert \textit{prompts} or \textit{adapters} at the input or within Transformer blocks~\cite{houlsby2019parameter, pfeiffer2020adapterfusion, li2021prefix, lester2021power, liu2022ptuning}. \textbf{3) Reparameterization-based} methods reparameterize weights in parallel with minimal parameters~\cite{hu2021lora, kopiczko2024vera, liu2024dora, meng2024pissa, lingam2024svft, gao2024dft, balazy2024lora-xs}.
-Reparameterization-based methods are widely adopted for incurring no additional inference latency, with representative examples including LoRA~\cite{hu2021lora} and OFT~\cite{qiu2023controlling}.
-PiSSA~\cite{meng2024pissa} improves convergence by modifying LoRA’s initialization, while the proposed MOFT aligns initialization with orthogonal fine-tuning and tunes only the orthogonal matrix inserted between the low-rank components.
+\textbf{Parameter-Efficient Fine-Tuning (PEFT).} PEFT adapts pre-trained models to diverse downstream tasks by fine-tuning only a small subset of parameters.
+Specifically, existing PEFT methods fall into three categories: \textbf{1) Selection-based} methods select specific components of the pre-trained model without altering its architecture~\citep{zaken2022bitfit, song2024sparse, xu2024random}. \textbf{2) Addition-based} methods insert \textit{prompts} or \textit{adapters} at the input or within Transformer blocks~\citep{houlsby2019parameter, pfeiffer2021adapterfusion, lester2021power, li2021prefix, liu2022ptuning}. \textbf{3) Reparameterization-based} methods reparameterize weights in parallel with minimal parameters~\citep{hu2022lora, azizi2024lamda, balazy2024lora-xs, gao2024dft, kopiczko2024vera, lingam2024svft, liu2024dora, meng2024pissa}.
+Reparameterization-based methods are particularly appealing since they incur no additional inference latency, with representative examples including LoRA~\citep{hu2022lora} and OFT~\citep{qiu2023controlling}.
+LoRA's variants, such as PiSSA~\citep{meng2024pissa} and DoRA~\citep{liu2024dora}, improve convergence through re-initialization and enhance performance via weight decomposition, respectively.
+DoRA decomposes the low-rank update into direction and magnitude components, but it may introduce additional memory and computational overhead for computing these components.
+In addition, LaMDA~\citep{azizi2024lamda} and LoRA-XS~\citep{balazy2024lora-xs} reduce the parameter count and resource usage of LoRA by employing more compact matrices.
+In LoRA-XS, the learnable square matrix is constrained by the fixed LoRA matrices, which may limit its expressiveness.
+However, these LoRA-based methods may induce semantic drift from the pre-trained representations~\citep{wang2023orthogonal}, which may degrade output quality in generative tasks.

-\paragraph{Orthogonal Fine-Tuning.} Different from LoRA, orthogonal fine-tuning enhances performance by preserving hyperspherical energy among neurons~\cite{liu2021orthogonal, qiu2023controlling}.
-OFT~\cite{qiu2023controlling} adopts a block-diagonal sparsity structure to reduce the computational cost, although this structure may introduce undesired inductive biases~\cite{liu2024parameter}.
-BOFT~\cite{liu2024parameter} and qGOFT~\cite{ma2024parameter} address this issue by replacing dense matrices with sequences of sparse matrix multiplications, thereby improving parameter efficiency while preserving model expressiveness.
-Despite their empirical effectiveness, these methods remain memory-inefficient compared to LoRA and its variants.
-Recent work such as Adapter\(^R\)~\cite{zhang2024spectral} performs orthogonal fine-tuning by rotating two sets of singular vectors from spectral decomposition.
-In contrast, the proposed MOFT applies a single orthogonal transformation within the principal subspace.
-LaMDA~\cite{azizi2024lamda} and LoRA-XS~\cite{balazy2024lora-xs} adopt a structure similar to MOFT but they do not preserve hyperspherical energy, whereas MOFT establishes a theoretical condition to bridge this gap.